 The gas alarm is powered by the coach batteries.
-If the battery cable is disconnected from the batteries, the alarm will not work.
+If the auxiliary battery switch is shut off or the battery cable is disconnected from the batteries, the alarm will not work.
 The LP gas alarm fuse is located on the 12-volt fuse block beneath the instrument pod, as shown.

 Because the LP gas alarm is connected directly to the auxiliary battery, it is always drawing a small amount of current.
 Even though this current draw is slight, it could drain the coach battery during storage periods of 30 days or longer.
-We recommend disconnecting the battery cables from the auxiliary battery during extended storage periods to avoid discharge.
+We recommend turning the auxiliary battery switch off or disconnecting the battery cables from the auxiliary battery during extended storage periods to avoid discharge.